SSWConsulting/SSW.Rules.Content/rules/ai-critique-reports-dashboards/rule.md

 1. **For Public Reports:** If your reports or dashboards are publicly accessible, simply provide the AI tool with the link.
 The tool will analyze and offer suggestions based on the IBCS standards.

 2. **For Private Reports:** For internal reports, take a screenshot and provide it to the AI tool.
-This GPT has had "Train on on this data" disabled, so the information will not end up in ChatGPT's long term knowledge.
+This GPT has had "Train on this data" disabled, so the information will not end up in ChatGPT's long term knowledge.

 ### Process Overview